-Healthy recovery begins by developing a relationship with one’s self while remaining abstinent from drugs and alcohol.
-Through the process of self-discovery in sobriety, there will come the acceptance of a new personal identity, which will lend itself to taking inventory of one’s past behaviors and resentments, and open the door to forgiveness, change, and the development of healthy relationships in the process.
+Healthy recovery from addiction begins by developing a relationship with yourself while remaining abstinent from drugs and alcohol.
+Through the process of self-discovery in sobriety, you will eventually accept a new personal identity.
+This allows you to take an inventory of past behaviors and resentments, and opens the door to forgiveness, change, and the development of healthy relationships in the process.

-Common advice given to people in early recovery is to refrain from beginning any new intimate relationships for the first year and to take one’s time in carefully evaluating and developing new relationships in general.
-The rationale behind such advice is that until there’s a certain growth and maturity in recovery, most people in early sobriety may struggle to initially grasp the skills to effectively identify, own, and process their emotions and feelings.
+Common advice given to people in early recovery is to refrain from beginning any new intimate relationships for the first year and to take the time to carefully evaluate and develop new relationships in general.
+The rationale behind this advice is that until there’s a certain amount of growth and maturity in recovery, most people in early sobriety may struggle to initially grasp the skills to effectively identify, own, and process their emotions and feelings.
 The ability to handle emotions and feelings directly affects the quality of newly forming relationships.
-Focus in early recovery should begin by understanding one’s own needs, expectations, and feelings before embarking on forming new relationships.
+The focus in early recovery should include understanding your own needs, expectations, and feelings before embarking on forming new relationships.

 Developing healthy relationships in recovery is desirable and can be achieved successfully.
-This process helps one better understand self, form a sober support system, and essentially survive in a world that will be embraced with change for someone new to recovery.
-One may engage or re-engage in forming relationships with a therapist, psychiatrist, recovery coach, or sponsor, or try to re-establish trust with family members or a significant other.
-So, how does one become successful in journeying from a position of selfishness, negative thinking, resentment, and fear to embracing the beauty of healthy relationships once sober?
-Are there such secrets to the trade?
-Below are five easy tips to consider when embarking on your journey.
+This process helps build self-awareness, form a sober support system, and survive in a world that can pose many challenges for someone new to recovery.
+You may revisit or form relationships with a therapist, psychiatrist, recovery coach, or sponsor, or try to re-establish trust with family members or a significant other.
+So, how do you achieve success in journeying from a position of selfishness, negative thinking, resentment, and fear to embracing the beauty of healthy relationships once sober?
+Is there a secret to building positive relationships in recovery?
+Below are five easy tips to consider when embarking on your journey to overcome addiction.

 Develop a relationship with yourself first.